h2oai/h2o-3/h2o-docs/src/product/data-science/if.rst

 - **How does the algorithm handle missing values during training?**

     When correctly imported, Isolation Forest handles missing values the same way as DRF.
-Missing values are interpreted as containing information (as opposed to missing information at random).
+Missing values are interpreted as containing information (i.e., missing for a reason).
 Missing values are counted during splits when splitting for Feature and Value.
 They can either go to the left or right branch.

 References
 ~~~~~~~~~~